Juanito231/ML_Project_1/README.md

 ```
 python run.py
 ```
-The code could take a few minutes to run, and should output the loading process of the dataset as such:
+The code should take a few minutes to run, and should output the loading process of the dataset as such:
 ```
 y_train loaded
 x_train loaded
 y_test loaded
 ```
-The results will be saved as a csv file named `best_result.csv`.TODO:change name in notebook
+The results will be saved as a csv file named `best_result.csv`.